djm/table_rex/README.md

 Elixir, and the latest 2 majors for OTP.
 If you are looking for support for older version, then look at older releases.

-Current minimum requirements:
+Official version support:

-* Elixir: 1.8
+* Elixir: 1.13 & up
-* OTP: 21
+* OTP: 24 & up

 ## Installation